Stuycs-K/project03-final-09-wahlink/DEVLOG.md

 Whole class time spent.
 Worked on figuring out how to use read, write, and lseek to recall information.

 ### 2024-13-03 - Started user input
+Started writing code to take and process actions on the server side